anverpy/scraping-and-data-analysis/README.md

 # Introduction
-## Data Cleaning After Web Scraping – Machine Learning Category
+## Data Cleaning After Web Scraping – Machine Learning & Data Analytics Category

 # 📢 Disclaimer
 This repository contains data that was obtained through web scraping from a publicly accessible website.
 The purpose of this project is purely educational and non-commercial.
 It is intended to explore data analysis, visualization, and machine learning techniques for academic learning and personal development.